 Older Women, Younger Men; Younger Women, Older Men

-Human choice of mates can be tremendously various.
+Human choice of mates can be tremendously variable.

 Posted Mar 24, 2018

-My freshman years at college my very first lover was 26 when I was not quite 17.
-I was 18 when I began a relationship with a 38 year old psychoanalyst.
+My freshman year at college, my very first lover was 26 when I was not quite 17.
+I was 18 when I began a relationship with a 38-year-old psychoanalyst.
 I loved going to professional conferences with him since psychology was my major.
-His colleagues were polite to me but I could feel their raised eyebrows whenever they saw us.
+His colleagues were polite to me, but I could feel their raised eyebrows whenever they saw us.

-Now in my senior years I am very happy to have as a partner a man of my own age and background, one with whom I can share cultural references and the medical miseries of ageing bodies; in other words, a peer.
+Now in my senior years, I am very happy to have as a partner a man of my own age and background, one with whom I can share cultural references and the medical miseries of aging bodies; in other words, a peer.

 When it comes to suitable partners just look around you.
 There truly isn’t any one size fits all, is there?